osiegmar/JavaCsvComparison/README.md

 # Results

-In order to have results which are easy to compare (even with multi-line records) we need to use some special characters.
+To have results which are unambiguous to compare (even with multi-line records), we need to use some special characters.
 The libraries itself don't get in touch with these special characters as the conversion is done from the outside.